USS Hatteras (ID-2142): Service history

-The second U.S. Navy ship to be named Hatteras was built in 1917 for the Cunard Line by the Bethlehem Shipbuilding Corp. of Sparrows Point, Maryland.
-Acquired by the U.S. Navy for the war effort, she commissioned 23 October 1917.
+The second U.S. Navy ship to be named Hatteras was built in 1917 for the Cunard Line by the Bethlehem Shipbuilding Corporation of Sparrows Point, Maryland.
+Acquired by the U.S. Navy for the war effort, she was commissioned on 23 October 1917.
 After loading cargo, mainly iron, in Maryland, Hatteras joined a convoy at Norfolk, Virginia, and sailed for France on 26 January 1918.
-On 4 February the convoy ran into a severe North Atlantic Ocean storm, and Hatteras steering gear broke down completely.
-The disabled ship headed back to Boston, Massachusetts, using a jury-rigged steering system arriving 11 days later.
+On 4 February, the convoy ran into a severe North Atlantic Ocean storm, and Hatteras steering gear broke down completely.
+The disabled ship headed back to Boston, Massachusetts, using a jury-rigged steering system, arriving 11 days later.

-On 6 March she sailed again for France via Halifax, Nova Scotia, but 11 days later ran into another severe storm, and, once again, broken steering gear forced her to turn back to Boston.
-On 9 April Hatteras sailed for France for the third time, this time through relatively calm seas, and arrived in Nantes on the 30th.
-Cargo successfully discharged, she returned to Baltimore on 23 May.
-Thereafter she made four more Atlantic crossings, one to Nantes and three to Bordeaux, finally returning to New York City 19 March 1919.Hatteras decommissioned there on 8 April 1919 and the same day was returned to the United States Shipping Board (USSB), which retained her until she was abandoned at Shanghai in 1938.
+On 6 March, she sailed again for France via Halifax, Nova Scotia, but 11 days later ran into another severe storm.
+Once again, broken steering gear forced her to turn back to Boston.
+On 9 April, Hatteras sailed for France for the third time, this time through relatively calm seas, and arrived in Nantes on the 30th.
+After successfully discharging cargo, she returned to Baltimore on 23 May.
+Thereafter, she made four more Atlantic crossings, one to Nantes and three to Bordeaux, finally returning to New York City on 19 March 1919.Hatteras decommissioned there on 8 April 1919 and was returned to the United States Shipping Board (USSB), which retained her until she was abandoned at Shanghai in 1938.
 Taken into private ownership and renamed Hatterlock, she was subsequently seized by Japan in 1941 and operated by Miyachi Kisen KK of Kobe as Renzan Maru.
 It was under this name that she was torpedoed and sunk on 1 January 1943 by USS Porpoise (SS-172) off Yap.